wickljas/PES_Board/docs/markdown/servo.md

 #include "Servo.h"
 ```

-To be able to start to use the ``servo`` driver, the initial step is to create the servo objects and specify the pins to which the hardware will be connected in the ``main()`` scope.
+To be able to start to use the ``Servo`` driver, the initial step is to create the servo objects and specify the pins to which the hardware will be connected in the ``main()`` scope.
+In the following step, two servos are plugged into the pins **D0 - D1** on the PES board.

-In the following step, two servos are plugged into pins **D0 - D1** on the PES board.
-Then create an object with the associated pins passed as an argument:
+Create an object with the associated pins passed as an argument:

 ```
+// servo
 Servo servo_D0(PB_D0);
 Servo servo_D1(PB_D1);
 ```